James Mungro: NFL career

 Undrafted, Mungro was signed by the Detroit Lions in 2002 but was cut at the end of training camp that year.
 The Indianapolis Colts signed him immediately, and he became a backup to Edgerrin James.
 He rushed for eight touchdowns filling in for James that year, who was oft-injured.
 He had 114 yards in his first start.

-In 2003, Mungro was a reserve RB running back in seven outings for Colts before spending his final four games on injured reserve with a toe injury.
-His 3 touchdown rushes against the Tampa Bay Buccaneers helped the club erase a 35–14 deficit with four minutes remaining in an eventual 38–35 OT win.
+In 2003, Mungro was a back-up running back in seven outings for Colts before spending his final four games on injured reserve with a toe injury.
+His three touchdown rushes against the Tampa Bay Buccaneers helped the club erase a 35–14 deficit with four minutes remaining in an eventual 38–35 overtime win.

-In 2004, he caught 2 of Peyton Manning's record-breaking 49 touchdown passes in a season, including the record-tying 48th touchdown pass against the San Diego Chargers.
+In 2004, he caught two of Peyton Manning's record-breaking 49 touchdown passes in a season, including the record-tying 48th touchdown pass against the San Diego Chargers.

-On the Colts Official Website, Tony Dungy quoted "He did a lot for us, he was our third back and a very good runner.
+On the Colts official website, Tony Dungy quoted "He did a lot for us, he was our third back and a very good runner.
 He was a guy who could go in and play tailback and win games for us.
 He was our fullback in short-yardage and goal-line situations and he was a very good special teams player."
 This was quoted after James Mungro tore his ACL.

 In 2006, he won a super bowl ring after winning Super Bowl XLI with the Colts.

 Mungro was not re-signed by the Colts and was not on the roster for any part of the 2007–08 season.

-According to Colts GM Bill Polian during an interview live on the NFL Network on the 6th Round of the 2008 NFL Draft, Mungro has retired from the NFL due to his injury.
+According to Colts GM Bill Polian during an interview live on the NFL Network during the 6th Round of the 2008 NFL draft, Mungro had retired from the NFL due to his injury.